Winterbl00m/ComplexityScience_Project2/reports/project_proposal.md

 ## Annotated Bibliography

 ## Experiment
-For this experiemt we will create a population of n agents each with two properties p and q.
+- For this experiemt we will create a population of n agents each with two properties p and q.
+- To begin each agents p and q values will be randomly assigned.
-"When acting as proposer, the player offers the amount p.
-When acting as responder, the player rejects any offer smaller than q...
-In every generation, several random pairs are formed.
-Suppose each player will be proposer on average r times and be responder the same number of times.
-The payoffs of all individuals are then summed up.
+- "When acting as proposer, the player offers the amount p.
+When acting as responder, the player rejects any offer smaller than q"
+- "In every generation, several random pairs are formed."
+	-"The proposer will offer, whatever is smaller, [their] own p-value or the minimum offer that [they know] has been accepted by the responder during previous encounters."
+	- There is also "a small probability that proposers will make offers that are reduced by a small, randomly chosen amount."
+	- "Hence, p can be seen as a proposer's maximum offer, whereas q rep- resents a responder's minimum acceptance level."
+	- "Each accepted deal is made known to a fraction w of all players"
+- "Each player will be proposer on average r times and be responder the same number of times."
+- "The payoffs of all individuals are then summed up.
 For the next generation, individuals leave a number of offspring proportional to their total payoff.
-Offspring adopt the strategy of their parents, plus or minus some small random value.
-Thus, this system in- cludes selection and mutation.
-As before, we can interpret these dynamics as denoting biological or cultural reproduction.
-We observe that the evolutionary dynamics lead to a state where all players adopt strategies that are close to the rational strategy...
-Let us now add the possibility that a proposer can sometimes obtain information on what offers have been accepted by the responder in the past.
-We stress that the same players need not meet twice.
-We as- sume that a proposer will offer, whatever is smaller, his own p-value or the minimum offer that he knows has been accepted by the responder during previous encounters.
-In addition, we include a small probability that proposers will make offers that are reduced by a small, randomly chosen amount.
-This effect allows a proposer to test for responders who are willing to ac- cept low offers.
-Hence, p can be seen as a proposer's maximum offer, whereas q rep- resents a responder's minimum acceptance level.
-Each accepted deal is made known to a fraction w of all players"
+Offspring adopt the strategy of their parents, plus or minus some small random value."
+- We will run the siulation until steay state is reached and record the average p and q values for the population.
+We will then rerun the experiement for a range of w values to reproduce the chart shown below.
 ## Extensions